On some practical challenges of conformal prediction: Abstract

 \section{Abstract}

-Conformal prediction is a model-free machine learning method for creating prediction regions with a guaranteed coverage probability level.
+Conformal prediction is a model-free machine learning method for constructing prediction regions at a guaranteed coverage probability level.
 However, a data scientist often faces three challenges in practice: (i) the determination of a conformal prediction region is only approximate, jeopardizing the finite-sample validity of prediction, (ii) the computation required could be prohibitively expensive, and (iii) the shape of a conformal prediction region is hard to control.
 This article offers new insights into the relationship among the monotonicity of the non-conformity measure, the monotonicity of the plausibility function, and the exact determination of a conformal prediction region.
-Based on these new insights, we propose a simple strategy to alleviate the three challenges simultaneously.
+Based on these new insights, we propose a quadratic-polynomial non-conformity measure that allows a data scientist to circumvent the three challenges simultaneously within the full conformal prediction framework.